ABOUT BIG SKY MOUNTAIN PRODUCTS

 By Tom Jungst

 Shopping for a night ascent of Lone Mountain I bought a large pineapple and hid it deep within a friend’s backpack.
-Arriving on the summit after a long slog, some tense words were had followed laughter and eventually the realization that nothing tastes better than fresh pineapple after so much effort!
+Arriving on the summit after a long slog, my companion finally found the pineapple in the bottom of his bag.
+Some tense words were exchanged followed by laughter and eventually the realization that nothing tastes better than fresh pineapple after so much effort!

 What is more absurd than a spikey heavy fruit on a mountaintop?
 My penance was to carry the next pineapple to a summit.